CrookedPoe/Zelda-Object-Manager/README.md

 # Zelda Object Manager
 A Command-Line application written in C# to manage and manipulate Zelda 64 object files.
+Do note that this is a Work in Progress and none of the following features are ready for deployment.
 ***
 # Let's review the arguments!